jagdish4501/FitPage_Review_Sytem/README.md

 ## Additional Features

-- **Sorting feature:**: Fetching event reviews in sorted order of rating.
+- **Generate Summary**: Generates a summary of reviews for a specific event.
 - **Retrieve Ratings**: Retrieves ratings for each of the criteria mentioned above.
 - **Pagination**: Enables pagination for browsing through ratings/reviews, ensuring efficient handling of large datasets.